 The program sets forth the process and requirements for parishes to implement the nonstructural mitigation measures recommended in the 2017 Coastal Master Plan.
-Development of the program was influenced by extensive outreach efforts that focused on integration of federal and state agency best practices, while recognizing the local context of coastal communities and the robust knowledge of parishes who have implemented mitigation measures to support effective, locally appropriate solutions.
+Development of the program was influenced by extensive outreach efforts that focused on integration of federal and state agency best practices, while recognizing the local context of coastal communities and the robust knowledge of parishes that have implemented mitigation measures to support effective, locally appropriate solutions.

 An in-depth assessment of future flood risk and vulnerability paired with consideration of existing and recommended structural protection projects allows the program to focus on the set of projects that most effectively reduced future flood risk and to direct resources to areas of highest need.
 The Flood Risk and Resilience Program is designed to fill existing gaps, offer greater flexibility to parish grant administrators, streamline programmatic requirements, encourage wider participation from vulnerable communities, and focus on areas of critical need and greatest storm surge flood risk.
 The program is also designed to adaptively respond to local needs by enabling parishes to further develop and refine nonstructural projects.
-All nonstructural risk reduction projects are considered voluntary in nature.
-Local parishes can prioritize the order in which specific structures will be mitigated based on local needs and goals.
+All nonstructural risk reduction projects are considered voluntary.
+It may be necessary to divide CPRA's nonstructural project areas into smaller subprojects to accommodate limits in available funding and implementation capacity.
+The parishes will need to determine which specific structures within the project area can be mitigated first with the available funding.
+Parishes will need to prioritize properties in the following order of importance: (1) structures benefitting Low to Moderate Income households; (2) properties that are owner occupied/primary residences; (3) properties contiguous to one another (or that complete an area of contiguous mitigation); and (4) properties with the highest flood depths.
+Parishes may also want to consider prioritizing based on repetitive or historical flood loss (with or without insurance).
 See Appendix E, Flood Risk and Resilience Program Framework, to read more about CPRA's nonstructural project development and an overview of the application process.
 For more details on the application process, see Attachment E4, Parish Applicant's Handbook.